Always remember special moments with custom lapel pins.

 Even though we would never find two brown Brownie uniforms big enough to fit us, we bought the two pins.
 “Let’s wear them right now,” my sister suggested.

 “Put it on your left side, centered over your heart,” I instructed.
 That was the Brownie Scout rule.
 We must’ve been a sight.
 Two middle-aged women wearing old Brownie pins on our blouses.

 This nostalgia to old lapel pins is not surprising to those at The Monterey Company.
 They are often asked to recreate old lapel pins for people to wear at school, club and family reunions.

-However, most insignia like Brownie Scout pins are owned by the organization, and are protected.
-None of the insignia may be copied, duplicated or reproduced without prior express written permission from the organization and all rights are reserved.
+However, most insignias like Brownie Scout pins are owned by the organization and are protected.
+None of the insignias may be copied, duplicated or reproduced without prior express written permission from the organization and all rights are reserved.
 Most other organization lapel pins are copyright protected in the same way

 “So many people have favorite lapel pins that they’ve lost over the years,” said a Monterey Company salesperson.
 “Something triggers that memory, like running into an old classmate and they want a keepsake of that time.
 We’re glad to help them bring their favorite pins back, as long as they have the express written permission from the parent organization.”